- The service

 For information about resolving problems or disputes, please contact us on 13 BANK (13 22 65) or visit any NAB branch and ask for a copy of our complaints resolution brochure.

 If you subsequently feel that the issue has not been resolved to your satisfaction, you may contact our external dispute resolution scheme.
 External dispute resolution is a free service established to provide you with an independent method to resolve specific complaints.
-Our external dispute resolution provider is the Financial Ombudsman Service and can be contacted at:
+Our external dispute resolution provider is the Australian Financial Complaints Authority (AFCA) and can be contacted at:

 21. These terms are in addition to the terms set out in Part A.